peidevs/Event_Resources/doc/meetings/Open_Forum_Ideas.md

 * Ghastly Bugs and Production Issues
     - analogous to telling ghost stories around a camp-fire
     - talk about a chilling bug or "production issue" and invite others to describe their own
+    - note we used this in SEP 2023